nichoth/mutable-app-demo/README.md

 **virtual dom**

-Preact is much smaller, but interoperable with react, which means you have a large ecosystem of ready made components available.
+Preact is smaller than react, but still interoperable with it, which means there is a large ecosystem of ready made components available.
 Also the api is familiar to people who have experience with react.
 But any virtual dom will work with this structure.

 **css**